MailTape/MailTape-v1/_posts/2020-12-27-Chico-Bernardes.md

 # MailTape's selection

-## Chico Bernardes – Forward Always
+## Chico Bernardes – Em Meu Lugar
 Sarah: **"**With recurrent tumbling notes and angular drawn-out drones throughout, Markus somehow manages to keep this track sounding like a pleasant walk in open habitat.
 Different arpeggios work against one another, as this final track on 'Third Album' reiterates many of the sounds, textures and timbres heard previously.**"**

-## Bill Withers – Grandma's Hands
+## Gabor Szabo – San Franciscan Nights
 Sarah: **"**The late Bill Withers needs no introduction; suffice to say this is my favourite non-romantic love song.**"**

 ## Gino Soccio – Try it Out